runtimeerror55/ecommerce/README.md

 <h2 align="center">Ecommerce</h2>

-## to do

-2. not able to select address at the checkout

 <h3>Introduction</h3>
 <p>A web based electronics shopping app.
 Experience shopping like never before.
 Shop for your favourite mobiles,laptops etc</p>